progmaticltd/homebox/docs/features.md

 ## Digital signature

 A DKIM certificate of 4096 bits is generated during the installation, and the associated public key is published on the DNS server.
+The DKIM key purpose is to mark emails coming from your domain as authentic.

 The SPF and DMARC records are generated and published automatically as well.